ciscotestern/eldenor.no/src/content/blog/homelab-2026.md

 - **Code:** Astro + Markdown, hosted on [GitHub](https://github.com/ciscotestern/eldenor.no)
 - **Hosting:** Netlify (free tier, and it is great!)
 - **Comments:** Giscus (uses GitHub Discussions)
-- **SSL:** Free, automatic via Netlify
+- **SSL:** Free, automatic via Netlify (Just like nginx)

 The workflow is beautiful.
 I write a blog post in Markdown, push it to GitHub, and Netlify automatically builds and deploys the site within 30 seconds.
 No FTP, no manual uploads, no nonsense.
 Just write and push.
 Who ever wants wordpress?

 If you are still running WordPress for a simple blog or portfolio, do yourself a favor and look into static site generators.
-Simplisity is the best.
+Simplisity is and security is the best right?

 ## What is Next?